yosi-dediashvili/SubiT/design/providers.md

 - Return `TV`

 ###### `downloadSubtitleBuffer()`
-The function will use the provider instance stored withing the version passed to the function, and call its `downloadSubtitleBuffer()`.
+The function will use the provider instance stored within the version passed to the function, and call its `downloadSubtitleBuffer()`.

 ###### `getSuppotedLanguages()`